Azure-Samples/cognitive-services-speech-sdk/samples/js/browser/avatar/README.md

         * Avatar Character - The character of the avatar.
 By default it's `lisa`, and you can update this value to use a different avatar.
         * Avatar Style - The style of the avatar.
 You can update this value to use a different avatar style.
 This parameter is optional for custom avatar.
         * Custom Avatar - Check this if you are using a custom avatar.
+        * Auto Reconnect - Check this if you want to enable auto reconnect.
+If this is checked, the avatar video stream is automatically reconnected once the connection is lost.

 * Step 3: Click `Open Video Connection` button to setup video connection with Azure TTS Talking Avatar service.
 If everything goes well, you should see a live video with an avatar being shown on the web page.